SyncraDAO/psp-tokenlist/README.md

 **Step 7:** Review and Submit

-- After adding both the info.json and logo.png files, review the directory to ensure everything is in place.
+- After adding the `info.json`, `logo.png` and `metadata.json` files, review the directory to ensure everything is in place.
-- If you are ready to submit to the repository maintainers for review, navigate to the Pull requests tab at the repository's top menu.
+- If you are ready to submit to the repository maintainers for review, navigate to the `Pull requests` tab at the repository's top menu.
-- Select New pull request, set the base repository to the main branch, and compare your branch.
+- Select `New pull request`, set the base repository to the main branch, and compare your branch.
 - Fill in the title and description of your changes and click Create pull request.

 ### Note